yoostas/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+## The project demonstrates an understanding of C++ functions and control structures.
+Classes extends via adding new functions.
+Loops used for UI rendering.

+## The project uses Object Oriented Programming techniques.
+New classes are added with class attributes and class methods.

+## Classes use appropriate access specifiers for class members.
+Class attributes and class methods are divided by public and private.

+## The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+Using of std::unique_lock for locking the mutex.

+## The project follows the Rule of 5.
+For Snake class.

+## The project uses smart pointers instead of raw pointers.
+Class Manager is uses smart pinters.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)